-b. sufficiency of explanations for transactions excluded from reporting, c. types of overpayments experienced by each of the Centers and whether the d. specific transactions that appear often in the system query (e.g., reestablishing receivables for debt previously written off) and how they should be treated.
+b. sufficiency of explanations for transactions excluded from reporting,c. types of overpayments experienced by each of the Centers and whether the Centers consider the transactions reportable as improper payments, andd. specific transactions that appear often in the system query (e.g., reestablishing receivables for debt previously written off) and how they should be treated.